Sweet Track: Conservation

 Most of the track remains in its original location, which is now within the Shapwick Heath biological Site of Special Scientific Interest and National Nature Reserve.
 Following purchase of land by the National Heritage Memorial Fund, and installation of a water pumping and distribution system along a 500 m section, several hundred metres of the track's length are now being actively conserved.
 This method of preserving wetland archaeological remains (maintaining a high water table and saturating the site) is rare.
-A 500 m section, which lies within the land owned by the Nature Conservancy Council, has been surrounded by a clay bank to prevent drainage into surrounding lower peat fields, and water levels are regularly monitored.
+A 500 m section, which lies within the land owned by Natural England, has been surrounded by a clay bank to prevent drainage into surrounding lower peat fields, and water levels are regularly monitored.
 The viability of this method is demonstrated by comparing it with the nearby Abbot's Way, which has not had similar treatment, and which in 1996 was found to have become dewatered and desiccated.
-Evaluation and maintenance of water levels in the Shapwick Heath Nature Reserve involves the Nature Conservancy Council, the Department for Environment, Food and Rural Affairs, and the Somerset Levels Project.
+Evaluation and maintenance of water levels in the Shapwick Heath Nature Reserve involves Natural England, the Department for Environment, Food and Rural Affairs, and the Somerset Levels Project.

 Although the wood recovered from the Levels was visually intact, it was extremely degraded and very soft.
 Where possible, pieces of wood in good condition, or the worked ends of pegs, were taken away and conserved for later analysis.
 The conservation process involved keeping the wood in heated tanks in a solution of polyethylene glycol and, by a process of evaporation, gradually replacing the water in the wood with the wax over a period of about nine months.
 After this treatment the wood was removed from the tank and wiped clean.
 As the wax cooled and hardened, the artefact became firm and could be handled freely.

 A section of the track on land owned by Fisons (who extracted peat from the area) was donated to the British Museum in London.
 Although this short section can be assembled for display purposes, it is currently kept in store, off site, and under controlled conditions.
 A reconstructed section was displayed at the Peat Moors Centre near Glastonbury.
 The centre was run by the Somerset Historic Environment Service, but was closed in October 2009 as a result of budget cuts imposed by Somerset County Council.
 The main exhibits are extant, but future public access is uncertain.
 Other samples of the track are held in the Museum of Somerset.

-Sections of the track have been designated as a scheduled monument, meaning that it is a "nationally important" historic structure and archaeological site protected against unauthorised change.
-These sections are also included in Historic England's Heritage at Risk Register.
+Four sections of the track, two in Shapwick and two in Meare, have been designated as a scheduled monument, meaning that it is a "nationally important" historic structure and archaeological site protected against unauthorised change.
+The sections in Meare are also included in Historic England's Heritage at Risk Register.